Greg Ubert Talks Coffee + Community on Driving the CBUS PodcastMay 10, 2022 (Published: November 3, 2021)

 “They didn’t know, in the coffee industry, what was going to make them money, what was going keep them around, what was going to keep them strong,” he recalled.

-So, after studying coffee shop operations, Greg developed a coffee shop startup platform called 7 Steps to Success.
+So, after studying coffee shop operations, Greg developed a coffee shop startup platform called 7 Steps to Success to teach entrepreneurs how to open a coffee shop.

 And in 2003, he put his experience into a book, Steps to Success: a Common-Sense Guide to Succeed in Specialty Coffee.